ocaml-flambda/flambda-backend/jane/doc/capsules.md

 ;;
 ```

-We don't know whether the current capsule is the same as any preexisting capsule&mdash;in fact, we can think of every `portable` function as executing in a fresh capsule.
+But we don't know whether the current capsule has the same brand as any preexisting capsule.
 Therefore, `Capsule.current` returns a _packed_ access, and unpacking the result generates a fresh `'k` that's distinct from the brand of all other capsules.

-However, that means we can never access data from capsules other than the current one.
+Unfortunately, that means we can never access data from capsules other than the current one.

 ```ocaml
 let increment_other (other_ref : (int ref, 'k) Capsule.Data.t) =